Pipeline Programs

 Health Profession Recruitment/Exposure Program (HPREP)

 Health Profession Recruitment/Exposure Program (HPREP) is a ten-week program held from January to March.
-New York City high school students in the 10th and 11th grades, from underrepresented minorities in medicine, are given the opportunity to meet and learn from physicians and other health professionals at Weill Cornell Medicine.
+New York City high school students in the 10th and 11th grades are given the opportunity to meet and learn from physicians and other health professionals at Weill Cornell Medicine.
 HPREP students are paired with a medical student mentor who offers guidance and helps them write a college essay, resume, and research paper.
 Students participate in various workshops discussing financial aid and the college application process, different fields of medicine, and problem-based learning.

 Peer2Peer Mentorship Program